 This is a question many Christian writers ask, especially those who write speculative fiction, and I’m not the first to explore it.
 Should God show up in what we write, and if so, how?
 What about Christian themes?
 Are they enough?
 Christian writers do not agree on what the answer to these questions should be.
 Some would argue that if you are a Christian writer, you must present God very clearly in your fiction.
 Others would not.

-For me, when it comes to speculative fiction, I employ Christian themes, but God is not a character in my stories.
+For me, when it comes to speculative fiction—and every Christian author must find their own way down this path, not to be judged by other authors who choose elsewise—I employ Christian themes, but God is not a character in my stories.

 It's not because I'm ashamed of being a Christian—if I were, I simply wouldn't be one, because who needs the hassle and the vitriol that comes with being a Christian in this world?

 I don't present God in my fiction, because it strikes me as sacrilegious.
 God is not a character that I can play with and manipulate and get inside His head and have Him do what I think He ought to be doing or what I think He might do if He were part of my fantasy world.
 Furthermore, the God-character I would present in my fiction may very well not be the God of the Bible.
 Rather, the God-character would be my interpretation of the God of the Bible.
 I am not so arrogant as to deny at least the possibility that they are different, for we all—to borrow the expression—create God in our own image.
 A cursory examination of the hundreds of Protestant denominations will bear this out, as each denomination is convinced that it holds the truest view of God based on its own interpretation of Scripture.
 Though I am not Catholic, the Church was not wrong when it warned of the pitfalls the Reformation would bring.

 And so it has.
 On the theology of the Eucharist, there are teachings (among others) that the bread and wine** is: